Introduction

 php artisan make:model Tag -m

-php artisan make:migration create_post_tag_table
+php artisan make:migration create_post_tag_table- Update the Migration:

-In create_tags_table.php
+In create_tags_table.php:

 Schema::create('tags', function (Blueprint $table) {